splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-privatelink.rst

 3. Select :guilabel:`Create Endpoint`, and then :guilabel:`Other endpoint` services.

 4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
-Identify the appropiate service name using the table :ref:`aws-privatelink-service-names`.
+Identify the appropriate service name using the table :ref:`aws-privatelink-service-names`.

 5. Select the VPC in which you want to create the endpoint.

 6. Choose the subnet(s) within the VPC where the endpoint will reside.
-Make sure to select the subnets from the appropiate availability zones.
+Make sure to select the subnets from the appropriate availability zones.

 7. Set the IP address type to ``IPv4``.